John Spencer Bassett: Early life and education

 Bassett was born September 10, 1867, in Tarboro, North Carolina.
-John Spencer Bassett was the second of seven children of Richard Baxter Bassett (son of Richard and Caroline Spencer Bassett) who was born September 20, 1832, in Williamsburg, Virginia, and died March 25, 1902, in Goldsboro, North Carolina; and Mary Jane Wilson (daughter of John Wilson and Susannah Dunn of Maine), born November 7, 1845, in Edgecombe County, North Carolina, and died September 1, 1903, in Durham, North Carolina.
+He was the second of seven children of Richard Baxter Bassett (son of Richard and Caroline Spencer Bassett) who was born September 20, 1832, in Williamsburg, Virginia, and died March 25, 1902, in Goldsboro, North Carolina; and Mary Jane Wilson (daughter of John Wilson and Susannah Dunn of Maine), born November 7, 1845, in Edgecombe County, North Carolina, and died September 1, 1903, in Durham, North Carolina.
 Both of his parents are buried in Willow Dale Cemetery in Goldsboro, Wayne County, North Carolina.

 He entered Trinity College (now Duke University) in 1886, as a junior, graduating with an A.B. in history.
-In 1894 he earned a Ph.D in history from Johns Hopkins University, under the direction of Herbert Baxter Adams.
+In 1894 he earned a Ph.D. in history from Johns Hopkins University, under the direction of Herbert Baxter Adams.
 As one of the first PhD's trained at Johns Hopkins University in Baltimore, he was introduced to a new, research-based higher education.